raymond-u/lungo/docs/getting-started/managing-users.md

 - `user`
 - `admin`

 Each role inherits the permissions of the previous one.
-For example, a user with the `admin` role can perform all actions that a `guest` or `user` can.
+For instance, a user with the `admin` role can perform all actions that a `guest` or `user` can.

 ## About the `extra.user_dir` field